 The following year, Garrett received an even bigger opportunity when Giancola offered Garrett the chance to assume control of the defensive unit, an almost unheard of responsibility for someone of his age and relative experience.
 He eagerly accepted and became the youngest defensive coordinator in the NJAC at the age of 25.

 Opposing offenses were quickly overwhelmed by the ferocity of his defense, which finished in the top five nationally in yards allowed in Garrett’s first year and helped the Red Hawks to their first NJAC title in a decade, followed by an encore in 2000.
 In his first four years on the job, Garrett’s unit finished the season ranked No. 1 in the NJAC in total defense.

 Garrett took the defensive coordinator’s position at Kean prior to the 2003 season, a move that paid immediate dividends for the Cougar program.
 Upon his arrival, Kean’s defensive units were ranked among the NJAC and national leaders.
 In Garrett’s first season, the Cougars ranked first in the NJAC in pass defense and were second in the conference and 21st in the nation in total defense.
 In 2005, Kean ranked 33rd in the country in rushing defense, while also finishing second in the conference in turnover margin.

 Garrett earned his Bachelor of Science degree in physical education in 1997 from Montclair State University.
-He and his wife Tammy reside in Ocean, N.J., with their sons, Shane and Jake.
+He and his wife Tammy reside in Ocean, N.J., with their sons, Shane, Jake and Danny.